Ranajit199/website-information/README.md

 # website-information
-All the information can be seen by entering the website here ....
+All the information can be seen by entering the website here ...
+## Termux Install and Run Command---

 $ apt-get update